oliverwiegers/advent_of_code/README.md

 ## Thanks

-Huge thanks to @topaz for creating and maintaining Advent of Code :)
+Huge thanks to [Eric Wastl](https://github.com/topaz) for creating and maintaining Advent of Code :smiley: